freedomofpress/securedrop-docs/docs/admin/workstation_reference/bios_workstation.rst

 Manual BIOS updates
 -------------------

 If your laptop is not supported by ``fwupd``, you will need to consult the manual for your specific make and model to determine how to manually apply a BIOS update.
-The process will likely include downloading an update file, verifying its integrity, copying it to a USB drive, and then accessing an update menu within the BIOS settings.
+The process will likely include downloading an update file, verifying its integrity, copying it to a USB flash drive, and then accessing an update menu within the BIOS settings.
 If you have a Thinkpad, refer to the instructions for :ref:`thinkpad_bios`.

 .. _thinkpad_bios:

 Manual BIOS on Lenovo ThinkPad laptops
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The instructions below assume the use of a Linux-based computer for the creation of a BIOS upgrade USB.
+The instructions below assume the use of a Linux-based computer for the creation of a BIOS upgrade USB flash drive.
 To upgrade the BIOS:

 - Locate the ThinkPad's "machine type" in its BIOS setup program: